 The film "Dear White People," which received a limited national release on Friday, is billed as “a satire about being a black face in a white place.”

 The white place is Winchester College, a fictitious Ivy League institution that finds itself on cable news after a black-themed party leads to a small riot.
-That party, in which white students wearing blackface drink out of a punch bowl labeled “grape drank,” may seem over the top to some audience members — until the end credits roll and actual news coverage of white students recently partying in blackface appears on screen.
+That party, in which white students wearing blackface drink out of a punch bowl labeled “grape drank,” may seem over the top to some white audience members — until the end credits roll and actual news coverage of white students recently partying in blackface appears on screen.